TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 system needs to be stable and always available, it needs to be wired into the TYPO3 GmbH internal VPN, we need a decent network connection and we need to trust the system.
 You probably do not want to load systems like that with additional tasks since the system load can grow quite high if the agent cluster is busy.
-If you can comply with this, please mail to `Christian Kuhn
-<christian.kuhn@typo3.com>`_ for details, it is highly appreciated!
-In the future our system demands may
-hopefully shrink, maybe we're able to establish more dynamic scaling using kubernetes for instance, but we're not there yet.
+If you can comply with this, please mail to the TYPO3 GmbH for details, it is highly appreciated!
+In the future our system demands may hopefully shrink, maybe we're able to establish more dynamic scaling using kubernetes for instance, but we're not there yet.